Ouch, that hurts: A rise in pediatric kidney stones is NOT connected with an increase in infant vaccines...or is it?

 By Laurie Tarken, published on October 27, 2008

-kidney stones, once considered a disorder of middle age, are now showing up in children as young as 5 or 6.
+To the great surprise of parents, kidney stones, once considered a disorder of middle age, are now showing up in children as young as 5 or 6.

 While there are no reliable data on the number of cases, pediatric urologists and nephrologists across the country say they are seeing a steep rise in young patients.
-Some
+Some hospitals have opened pediatric kidney stone clinics.

 “The older doctors would say in the ’70s and ’80s, they’d see a kid with a stone once every few months,” said Dr. Caleb P. Nelson, a urology instructor at Harvard Medical School who is co-director of the new kidney stone center at Children’s Hospital Boston.
 “Now we see kids once a week or less.”